davidpomerenke/alphabetify/README.md

 **`pre`** *optional*

-The number 0 ≤ n < 1 specifying the proportion of text at the beginning of the `text` string which should not be transliterated at all.
+The number 0 ≤ m ≤ (1 - n) specifying the proportion of text at the beginning of the `text` string which should not be transliterated at all.
 0 by default.

 **`post`** *optional*

-The number 0 ≤ n < 1 specifying the proportion of text at the end of the `text` string which should not be transliterated at all.
+The number 0 ≤ n ≤ (1 - m) specifying the proportion of text at the end of the `text` string which should be transliterated completely.
 0 by default.

 ### Return value